testingisdocumenting/webtau/webtau-docs/znai/HTTP/data-node.md

 If you have a list of objects like `complexList` above, you can access all its children property value with `complexList.k2`.

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy children key shortcut", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "children key shortcut", bodyOnly: true}

 # Path based properties access